KenKundert/nestedtext/doc/basic_syntax.rst

     key 1: value 1
     key 2:
-        - value 2a
-        - value 2b
     key 3:
-        key 3a: value 3a
+        - value 3a
-        key 3b: value 3b
+        - value 3b
     key 4:
+        key 4a: value 4a
+        key 4b: value 4b
+    key 5:
-        > first line of value 4
+        > first line of value 5
-        > second line of value 4
+        > second line of value 5

 A second less common form of a dictionary item employs multiline keys.
 In this case there are no limitations on the key other than it be a string.
 Each line